 There’s nothing like a smartly tailored outfit to help you feel presidential.
 Head to The Grove or Americana at Brand, where Nordstrom carries Hart Schaffner Marx off-the-rack and made-to-measure suits.
 Barack Obama wore specially tailored Hart Schaffner Marx suits for two historic speeches: accepting his party’s nomination at the 2008 Democratic National Convention, and his 2009 Inaugural Address.
 Those who long to channel the First Lady’s impeccable fashion sense should stroll the shops along Montana Avenue in Santa Monica.
 The upscale district’s Savannah boutique carries White House-worthy labels such as Jason Wu and Narciso Rodriguez.

 Los Angeles restaurants have satisfied presidential appetites for decades.
 President Obama has made frequent visits to Los Angeles and enjoyed the full spectrum of the L.A. dining scene, from exclusive fundraising dinners at Tavern and Fig & Olive to an unscheduled stop at Roscoe’s Chicken and Waffles, where he ordered the #9 Country Boy Combo, subsequently nicknamed “The Obama Special.”
-Ronald Reagan was a longtime regular at La Dolce Vita in Beverly Hills even before he became president, while President Clinton recently stopped by The Churchill at the Orlando Hotel.
+Ronald Reagan was a longtime regular at La Dolce Vita in Beverly Hills even before he became president, while President Clinton has recently dined at Crossroads Kitchen and The Churchill.

 Few of us will ever be invited to the White House for an overnight stay in the Lincoln Bedroom, but that doesn’t mean we can’t sleep under the same roofs as U.S. presidents — or even in the same beds.
 L.A. hotels have some of the most impressive presidential suites in the nation, with lavish furnishings, breathtaking views, enough square footage to require a map and perks that would make anyone feel like royalty.
 During the 2012 presidential campaign, President Obama stayed at the Beverly Wilshire.
 Get lost in the presidential suite at the Omni Los Angeles Hotel at California Plaza, which sprawls over 2,855 square feet and includes breathtaking views of the Walt Disney Concert Hall.
 Need to hire a chef to staff your private gourmet kitchen?
 The suite at the Four Seasons Los Angeles can accommodate you.
 And at the Hyatt Regency Century Plaza, every president since Lyndon Johnson has slept in the presidential suite here.
 In fact, Ronald Reagan celebrated both of his election-day victory parties at the Century Plaza and spent so much time at the hotel that it was dubbed “The Western White House” during his presidency.